cawasser/rccst/docs/testing.md

 a problem in the kinds of "toy examples" typical in tutorials or other training materials, but it needs to be seriously considered when building any real production system.

-On the other hand, a large, complex production system is just the kind of thing to benefit greatly form having a thorough unit testing approach, because large volumes of code tend to harbor large volumes of bugs.
+On the other hand, a large, complex production system is just the kind of thing to benefit greatly from having a thorough unit testing approach, because large volumes of code tend to harbor large volumes of bugs.

 ### Potential Waste in "Test Everything"